 At the end of the session we will talk about what worked well for you and what may not have worked so well.
 Online counselling is a collaborative process in which you are the expert on your life.
 If you have a particular need or preference for the way we work together, I like to check in and discover what that is.

 Whilst you may be used to chatting to friends using online tools such as FaceTime, Google Hangouts, and Skype, none of these platforms can guarantee protection of your private information and the content of our conversations.
-In order to guarantee 100% confidentiality, I conduct online counselling sessions via Doxy.me, a platform for health professionals which uses a high quality video service and is fully PHIPA (Personal Health Information Protection Act) complaint.
-Not only does Doxy offer encrypted video conversations, the service will also confirm your appointment date and time, and set you up in a client waiting room when you sign on for your session.
+In order to guarantee 100% confidentiality, I conduct online counselling sessions via Jane Telehealth, a platform for health professionals which uses a high quality video service and is fully PHIPA (Personal Health Information Protection Act) complaint.
+Not only does Jane offer encrypted video conversations, the service will also confirm your appointment date and time as many times as you need prior to your session.

 If you are not overly technical, don’t panic!
-Doxy couldn’t be easier to use.
-Once you have booked your appointment with me via phone or email, I will send you a link to my waiting room and you will enter this into your web browser.
+Jane couldn’t be easier to use.
+Once you have booked your appointment with me via the online booking system, I will send you a link to my waiting room and you will enter this into your web browser.
 You will then use this same link every time we meet.

 A note about using your cell phone for sessions:

-You may join a session on a smart phone or tablet.
+You may join a session on a smart phone or tablet using the Jane app.
 However, I strongly recommend that you do not use a cell phone for sessions whenever possible.
 In my experience, the small screen size and hand held system will not offer the environment and comfort required to relax in a session and focus on yourself.

 Rates, Insurance & Payment

-Please check with your insurance provider and/or employer to determine whether online counselling sessions are covered by your policy or workplace.
+Please check with your insurance provider and/or employer to determine whether online counselling sessions with a Registered Clinical Counsellor are covered by your policy or workplace.
 Some policies may stipulate in-person counselling only; others may specify that sessions be with a psychologist.
 I do not bill insurers directly.

 10 Tips for a Successful Online Counselling Session